labarlab-emorep/func_model/README.md

     - afni_lmer
     - fsl_model

-Sub-packages written for labarserv2:
+Sub-packages written for the lab server:

     - fsl_extract
     - fsl_map
     - fsl_group
 ```
-Note that [fsl_model](#fsl_model) is written for execution on the Duke Compute Cluster (DCC) while the remaining three sub-packages/workflows are written for execution on labarserv2.
+Note that [fsl_model](#fsl_model) is written for execution on the Duke Compute Cluster (DCC) while the remaining three sub-packages/workflows are written for execution on the lab server.

 ## General Requirements
-- The [fsl_model](#fsl_model) workflow requires the global variable `RSA_LS2` to contain a path to an RSA key for labarserv2.
+- The [fsl_model](#fsl_model) workflow requires the global variable `RSA_LS2` to contain a path to an RSA key for the lab server.
 - The workflows [fsl_extract](#fsl_extract) and [fsl_map](#fsl_map) require the global variable `SQL_PASS` to hold the user password for the MySQL database `db_emorep`.

 Example: